xyproto/sdl2-examples/README.md

 ------------

 * The SDL 2 library.
-* See the README or README.md file per sample for more information.
+* See the README.md file per sample for more information.

 Requirements for some of the languages